 Odds & Ends

-Johnny Bucyk lit the lamp four times, on Jan.
+Johnny Bucyk lit the lamp four times on Jan.
 5, 1974, to lead the Bruins to a 6-2 win at the Islanders.
-At the age of 38, he became the oldest player in league history to have a four-goal game.
-Phil Esposito did his part on this night too with a goal and three assists.
+At 38, he became the oldest player in league history to have a four-goal game.
+Phil Esposito did his part on this night, too, with a goal and three assists.

-Rookie Joe Mullen had a memorable night, on Jan.
-5, 1982, in just his seventh career game.
+In just his seventh career game, rookie Joe Mullen had a memorable night on Jan.
+5, 1982.
 He scored two goals just eight seconds apart to help the Blues beat the Minnesota North Stars 8-1, setting a team record for the fastest two goals by one player.
 Seven years later, on Jan.
 5, 1989, he had a six-point night with four goals and two assists to lead the Flames to an 8-6 victory over the Kings.

-The Quebec Nordiques had a memorable night, on Jan.
-5, 1984, as the beat up on the Bruins 8-3.
-All three Stastny brothers, Peter, Anton and Marian, all found the back of the net.
+The Quebec Nordiques had a memorable night on Jan.
+5, 1984, as they beat up the Bruins 8-3.
+All three Stastny brothers, Peter, Anton, and Marian, found the back of the net.
 After Marian and Peter scored in the second period, they both assisted on Anton’s third-period tally.
 Also, Michel Goulet extended his team-record goal-scoring streak to nine straight games.
 He scored 10 goals during his record-setting streak.

-The Blues hired Colorado Avalanche assistant coach Joel Quenneville as their new head coach, on Jan.
-5, 1997, replaced interim head coach Jimmy Roberts.
+The Blues hired Colorado Avalanche assistant coach Joel Quenneville as their new head coach on Jan.
+5, 1997, replacing interim head coach Jimmy Roberts.
 This move came two weeks after the team fired Mike Keenan.
-Quenneville went on to become the winningest coach in franchise history with 307 victories.
+Quenneville became the winningest coach in franchise history with 307 victories.